 TruthFinder cost: Is there a fee for TruthFinder?

-TruthFinder also offers a subscription option for their reverse phone lookup feature.
-It’s $4.99 a month for unlimited phone number lookups.
+- Reverse phone lookup feature for $4.99 a month for unlimited phone number lookups

 If you're not interested in making a commitment, TruthFinder offers a five-day trial for $1, which includes unlimited reports.
 If you cancel before the five days are up, you'll get a refund — but keep in mind that if you fail to cancel before your trial is up, you'll be enrolled in a monthly membership and be charged $29.89 every 30 days until you cancel.